tombotXL/tomordonez.github.io-src/content/linkedin-xray-search-googler.md

 ## Running googler

-It runs as a standalone program
+It runs as a standalone program:

     $ ./googler

-If you run this program with no options you will get this:
+If you run it with no options you will get this:

     Please initiate a query.
     googler (? for help)